bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 <!-- theme: warning -->

 ### Trials erased after 15 days
-> Although a sandbox store is not required for app development, it is best practice.
-If you opt to develop on a trial store, keep in mind the store and data will be erased after 15 days and you will have to create a new trial store to proceed
+> Although you do not need a sandbox store for app development, it is best practice.
+If you opt to develop on a trial store, keep in mind the store and data will be erased after 15 days, and you will have to create a new trial store to proceed.

 </div>
 </div>